plan-net/core4/docs/source/config.rst

           configuration file.
 All configuration specified by environment variables (``CORE4_CONFIG_...``) as well as the bodies in MongoDB collection ``sys.conf`` represent the configuration keys and values.
-Still the :ref:`connect_directive` is processed.
+Still the :ref:`connect_tag` is processed.

 plugin configuration